heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 catching the `IOException` exception.
 This is done with a `try`/`catch`/`finally` block or, more recently, with a `try-with-resources` block.
-Using the `try-with-resources` block is the preferred way to handle errors as it is more concise and less error-prone.
+Using the `try-with-resources` block is the preferred way to handle errors as it is more concise and less error-prone, however, the class must implement the `AutoCloseable` interface.

 The common exceptions you might encounter are: